swatantrasinha/rendering-patterns/README.md

 <ins>Export Command </ins> - next export --> create out folder <br />

 1. SSG without Data
-We saw how to implement SSR using funcion -> getStaticProps Let try to build and  export now
+We saw how to implement SSR using funcion -> getStaticProps <br />
+Let try to build and export now <br />
+When we build - in creates .next folder where all JS chunks are there <br />
+When we export it creates an out folder that contains HTML files <br />
 If we already have .next folder then delete it and then run npm run export <br/>

 We will get error as - Error: Error for page /: pages with `getServerSideProps` can not be exported. <br/>